 Fair use statement

 For millions of people across the country, workplace discrimination is a real concern.
-The more people understand the laws and regulations, the more likely they are to report bias and discrimination.
+The more people understand the laws, the more likely they are to report bias and discrimination.
 Help share the results of this study with your readers for any noncommercial use with the inclusion of a link back to this page.